bahrus/custom-enhancements/README.md

 };
 type branchitude = number;
 type leafitude = number;
-//in this example, we can "hard code"
+// in this example, we can "hard code"
 // the names "branches" and "leaves"
 // but this api will allow n-levels deep type AttrCoordinates =